paribeiro10/ADAL/docs/adal-connectivity.md

 # adal-connectivity
-Android library to verify if the device has an Internet connection and what it's type is!
+Android library to verify if the device has an Internet connection and what type it is!

 ### Download